JackBadawy/win32_Calculator/README.md

 ## goal

-see how small a can get the standalone executable + learn more about c++
+see how small I can get the standalone executable + learn more about c++